wil-gerard/firebase-course/README.md

 ### What's Next?

-Checkout the next tutorial with `git checkout 02-create-read-test` and follow instructions in its Readme to start interacting with Firestore and testing your app.
+Move on to the next tutorial with `git checkout 02-create-read-test` and follow instructions in its Readme to start interacting with Firestore and testing your app.

 ## Contribute